Prachi-Ar/Facebook-Ads/README.md

 **[Report](https://australiainstitute.org.au/report/political-advertising-on-social-media-platforms-during-the-2022-federal-election/)**

-I analyse the expenditure on social media advertising by politicians and parties during the 2022 Australian Federal Election.
+I analysed the expenditure on social media advertising by politicians and parties during the 2022 Australian Federal Election.
 I do this by
   1. Querying the Meta Ad Library API to obtain metadata on 27,000+ political ads run on Facebook and Instagram using the RAdLibrary package.
   2. Merge this data with the Australian Electoral Commission dataset on parties and candidates contesting the 2022 election.
   3. Analyse ad expenditure by party, candidate and electorate